jimidorcas/Phishing-analysis-portfolio/README.md

 - Understand spoofing, urgency tactics, and social engineering
 - Use open-source tools to investigate links, headers, and domains
 - Document findings clearly and professionally
-- Think like an analyst, even before stepping into a full-time role

 ---